Telling China's story well

 On November 19, 2021, the inaugural China Network Civilization Conference Online Content Building Forum took place in Beijing, centered on the theme of Telling China's Stories Well to Foster Network Civilization.

-Telling China's stories well (讲好中国的故事) is a Chinese Communist Party (CCP) political slogan regarding its external propaganda efforts.
+Telling China's story well is a Chinese Communist Party (CCP) political slogan regarding its external propaganda efforts.
 It was proposed by CCP general secretary Xi Jinping in 2013.

 Usage

-In an article written in the People's Daily in 2020, head of the Fujian Provincial Committee of the All-China Women's Federation Xu Shana described the meaning of telling China's stories well.
+In an article written in the People's Daily in 2020, head of the Fujian Provincial Committee of the All-China Women's Federation Xu Shana described the meaning of telling China's story well.
 She wrote "the core of telling 'China's story' is the "story of the Chinese Communist Party, and the crux of telling the story of the Chinese Communist Party well is properly explaining why the CCP 'can'."
 She continues by writing media should "clearly speak to why history and the people would choose the Chinese Communist Party, showing the political advantages of adhering to the leadership of the Party."
 She continues by describing the slogan as telling stories about "the struggle of the Chinese people to fulfil their dream", referring to Xi's concept of the Chinese Dream.
 She says the story of the "great struggle of the Chinese people" has appeal in other countries because it is about "a dream of peace, development, cooperation and win-win".
-She also emphasises using "China's excellent traditional culture", which she describes as "China's deepest source of cultural soft power", to spread China's image around the world.
+She also emphasizes using "China's excellent traditional culture", which she describes as "China's deepest source of cultural soft power", to spread China's image around the world.
 She concludes by writing that it is in the fundamental interests of the world to build a Community of Common Destiny.
-She says that to do this, Chinese media must "break through" the notion that "countries that strengthen must seek hegemony", which she associates with "China threat theory".
+She says that to do this, Chinese media must "break through" the notion that "countries that strengthen must seek hegemony", which she associates with the "China threat theory".